awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

 Only the *value* of a `SecureString` parameter is encrypted\.
 Parameter names, descriptions, and other properties aren't encrypted\.

 **Important**
-Parameter Store only supports [symmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#symmetric-cmks)\.
-You can't use an [asymmetric KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) to encrypt your parameters\.
+Parameter Store only supports [symmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#symmetric-cmks)\.
+You can't use an [asymmetric encryption KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) to encrypt your parameters\.
 For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html) in the *AWS Key Management Service Developer Guide*

 1. Install and configure the AWS Tools for PowerShell, if you haven't already\.